 We provide training in museum and heritage related topics for professionals and volunteers in the sector.
 All our courses are tailored to meet your training needs and are not “off the shelf, one size fits all”.
-We also now provide training for those involved in the care of those who suffer from dementia, showing the important role history and by implication museums and heritage sites can play in alleviating aspects of dementia.
+The areas in which we deliver training are wide and varied but all reflect our expertise in the field of museum and heritage interpretation.

-Recently we delivered the training session at the launch of the “My Heart’s in the Highlands” project aimed at tying in the tangible heritage with the intangible elements that draw visitors to this area.
-Our session was aimed at helping the smaller museum and heritage sites of the area to feel confident about running events during this year of Homecoming.
+We delivered the training session at the launch of the “My Heart’s in the Highlands” project aimed at tying in the tangible heritage with the intangible elements that draw visitors to this area.
+Our session was aimed at helping the smaller museum and heritage sites of the area to feel confident about running events.
 Our course was well received.

 Comments from the day:

 The event planning with Artemis was the most useful part of the day as it was fun, relevant and very enjoyable.

 The session led by Jackie Lee of Artemis was the centrepiece of the day and was well structured.
 It gave a number of useful pointers on how an event can be created and staged.

 We also ran a training programme for Renfrew Heritage Group to help them open their own Museum.

 Dr Chris Lee delivered an 8 week (1 day a week) bespoke training programme for us, preceding the opening of Renfrew Community Museum.
 The fully interactive training programme covered everything from researching social history and objects, telling the story behind objects, the aims of a community museum, creating an exhibition and using the written word.
 This training programme was exceptionally interesting and inspiring, the interactive nature of the course encouraged us to develop and challenge ourselves and our preconceptions of what we could achieve.

 We have delivered several courses on the use of social media as a tool for marketing heritage events.
 We have also successfully mentored individual artists on the use of social media to promote their work.